Kishore-83096/kots/README.md

 # KOTS Flask Backend
 - **Live Project:** https://kotsfrontend.onrender.com/
+- **Render Note:** This project is deployed on Render (free plan).
+If the service is idle, the first request can take around 45 seconds while Render wakes the server.
+- **Future Deployment Plan:** Planned migration to Google Cloud in a future release.

 ## Summary
 This project is a modular Flask REST API for a rental/property workflow with three role scopes: